tsackton/taelgar/Species/Languages.md

 _Real world mapping_: Russian
 *Alphabet*: ~Mariner Language~ alphabet
 ##### Old Tollish
 The ancient language of Tollen and the Vostok and Sembaran coasts.
-A precursor tongue to Zimkovan, and related to Skaegish, it is rarely spoken today, but survives for its value in reading old inscriptions and documents amongst some Tollender academics.
+A precursor tongue to Zimkovan, Sembaran, and Tollish, it is rarely spoken today, but survives for its value in reading old inscriptions and documents amongst some Tollender academics.

 *Real world analog*: Balto-Slavic
 *Alphabet*: ~Mariner Language~ alphabet